python/cpython/Doc/c-api/memory.rst

 .. warning::

-   The :term:`GIL <global interpreter lock>` must be held when using these functions.
+   A :term:`thread state` must be active when using these functions.

 .. versionchanged:: 3.6